Health and Hospital Expenditures

 - How and why does spending differ across states?

-In 2017, state and local governments spent $294 billion, or 10 percent of direct general spending, on health and hospitals.2 Health and hospitals combined were the fourth-largest source of state and local direct general spending in 2017 and roughly equal to higher education expenditures.
+In 2018, state and local governments spent $301 billion on health and hospitals, or 9 percent of direct general spending.2 As a share of direct general state and local spending, health and hospitals combined were the fourth-largest expenditure in 2018 and roughly equal to higher education expenditures.

-In 2017, 66 percent of health and hospitals spending went to hospital services and 34 percent went to other health programs.
+In 2018, 66 percent of health and hospital spending went to hospital services and 34 percent went to other health programs.

 Hospital services include the operation of university medical schools, state-owned hospitals for people with mental illness or disabilities, public children’s hospitals, and payments to private hospitals for public services.
 Payments to providers under public welfare programs, such as Medicaid, are counted separately under public welfare expenditures.
 The Medicaid and CHIP Payment Access Commission estimates that payments to hospitals account for 13 percent of total Medicaid spending, suggesting that the portion of Medicaid spending that Census counts under the health and hospitals classification is likely relatively small.

-Other health program expenditures include mental health and substance abuse programs, county health department inspections, water and air quality regulation, and health inspections.
+Health program expenditures include services such as mental health and substance abuse programs, county health department inspections, water and air quality regulation, and health inspections.

-Health and hospital spending may vary by state for many reasons, including higher utilization of health services or hospital readmission rates among some populations; higher regional health care costs; the number of state and locally-owned hospital beds; or other factors that may require additional investment in public health services to address, such as pollution or mental health and substance abuse problems .
+Health and hospital spending may vary by state for many reasons, including higher utilization of health services or hospital readmission rates among some populations; higher regional health care costs; the number of government-owned hospital beds; or other factors that may require additional investment in public health services to address, such as pollution or mental health and substance abuse problems.

 Interactive Data Tools